 But if you are not interested in making money, here are three pros and cons of getting a Part 107 license:

-First Disadvantage: No flying at night
+First Disadvantage of a Part 107 License: No flying at night

 Pilots with the Part 107 license must agree not fly their drone at night unless they get a special permission from FAA which can be a rather tedious process.
 However, drone enthusiasts who do not have this license do not have to strictly adhere to these regulations.
 This can be a massive issue for some drone pilots such as Amber Lee who had to refuse a certain job that required her to fly at night and there was no sufficient time to solicit FAA for the special permission.